-The inaugural edition of the Gateway of India Dialogue was held on 13-14 June, 2016 and saw participation by several esteemed members of the Indian and international diplomatic and business communities.
+The inaugural edition of The Gateway of India Dialogue was held on 13-14 June, 2016 and saw participation by several esteemed members of the Indian and international diplomatic and business communities.
 There was representation by the Indian government, with seven top officials present, including four ministers.
 Over 220 delegates from 20 countries attended, with 41 experts from 15 countries featuring on different panels.
 The theme, ‘Where Geopolitics meets Business’, covered topics, such as Innovation for Asian Integration, Globalisation of Talent and Movement of Labour, and Strategic Financing for Effective Economic Diplomacy.
 The conference received extensive media coverage in more than 700 publications from India and around the world.
+The second edition of the conference was held on 13-14 February 2017.

 The Gateway of India Dialogue: Where geopolitics meets business